bazelbuild/rules_scala/README.md

 [`compatibility_level`](https://bazel.build/external/module#compatibility_level)
 values for their [`module()`](https://bazel.build/rules/lib/globals/module) directives.
-This is due to the gap in supported `protobuf` versions documented in #1647 (between v25.5 and v28).
+This is due to the gap in supported `protobuf` versions documented in #1647 (between v25.5 and v28) and dropping support for Bazel 6.5.0 Bzlmod builds.

 This will ensure any users attempting to mismatch `protobuf` and `rules_scala` versions will break during module resolution, rather than during a later execution step.
-(Though, as described in #1647, there are now measures in place to cause the build to crash during a mismatch instead of hanging.)
+(Though, as described in bazelbuild/rules_scala#1647, there are now measures in place to cause the build to crash during a mismatch instead of hanging.)

 The concept of proper `compatibility_level` usage is still up for discussion in bazelbuild/bazel#24302.
-The `rules_scala` implementation will track semantic versioning major version numbers, and clearly document the reason for the level bump.
-If a version bump may break builds for any known reason, we should explain why up front instead of waiting for users to be surprised.
+The `compatibility_level` for `rules_scala` implementation will track major version numbers (per [semantic versioning](https://semver.org/)), and clearly document the reason for the level bump.
+If a version bump may break builds for any known reason, we will explain why up front instead of waiting for users to be surprised.

 [A comment from #1647 illustrates how `rules_erlang` fails due to